-- 67. The GNSO has recently addressed this reality in amendments to Article X of the ICANN Bylaws.
-The revised Bylaws (adopted by the Board in August 2009) state at Article X Section 3(1) that "Stakeholder Groups should, in their charters, ensure their representation on the GNSO Council is as diverse as possible and practicable, including considerations of geography, GNSO Constituency, sector, ability and gender." - 68.
-Options and Impacts: The geographic regions framework should not be so inflexible as to force certain communities to draft unwilling or under-qualified participants to satisfy the regional participation requirement.
-At the same time the Board could conclude that strict adherence to certain standards might be the best way to force participation and build up regional competence or participation in certain areas.
-In the short term that would potentially limit participation
+- 71. The GNSO has recently addressed this reality in amendments to Article X of the ICANN Bylaws.
+The revised Bylaws (adopted by the Board in August 2009) state at Article X Section 3(1) that "Stakeholder Groups should, in their charters, ensure their representation on the GNSO Council is as diverse as possible and practicable, including considerations of geography, GNSO Constituency, sector, ability and gender." - 72.
+Options and Impacts: The geographic regions framework should not be so inflexible as to force certain communities to prevail upon unwilling or underqualified participants to satisfy the regional participation requirement.
+At the same time the Board could conclude that strict adherence to certain standards might be the best way to force participation and build-up regional competence or participation in certain areas.

-Matter No. 4 - Consideration of a Wider Context
+Matter No. 4 - Application and Evaluation of Geographic Diversity in a Wider Context